Many squamous cell carcinomas in dogs can be completely surgically removed if caught early – and that could be curative.

-In general, cancer treatment goals for dogs is not about getting a “cure.”
-Instead, the focus is on maintaining and improving quality of life while also, hopefully, extending life beyond what would happen if cancer wasn’t treated.
+In general, cancer treatment goals for dogs are not about getting a “cure.”
+Instead, the focus is on maintaining and improving quality of life while hopefully extending life beyond what would happen if cancer wasn’t treated.

 Surgery for Squamous Cell Carcinoma

-Surgery, whenever it is possible, has been shown to be the most effective treatment for squamous cell carcinoma, no matter where it is in the body.
+Surgery, whenever possible, has been shown to be the most effective treatment for squamous cell carcinoma, no matter where it is in the body.

-Early treatment is best, because the tumor is likely smaller and easier to remove, and it is less likely to have spread, either locally or to distant sites.
+Early treatment is best because the tumor is likely smaller and easier to remove, and it is less likely to have spread locally or to distant sites.
 If surgical removal is delayed, it’s more likely to continue to grow, invade local tissues, and/or metastasize.

-There are some special surgical considerations for certain squamous cell carcinoma locations.
+There are some special surgical considerations for specific squamous cell carcinoma locations.

-- In dogs with squamous cell carcinoma on the nasal planum (bridge of nose), surgery produced better outcomes than radiotherapy alone or radiation in conjunction with surgery.13
+In dogs with squamous cell carcinoma on the nasal planum (bridge of the nose), surgery produced better outcomes than radiotherapy alone or radiation in conjunction with surgery.13

-Electrochemotherapy, which is when electric pulses are used to “open” cancer cell walls so they are more permeable so more chemotherapy can get inside, was shown to shrink tumor size and reduce tumor growth rate in dogs with cutaneous (skin) squamous cell carcinoma.16 Electrotherapy induced complete remission in a few dogs with small nontonsillar oral squamous cell carcinoma tumors.17
+Electrochemotherapy, when electric pulses are used to “open” cancer cell walls so they are more permeable and more chemotherapy can get inside, was shown to shrink tumor size and reduce the tumor growth rate in dogs with cutaneous (skin) squamous cell carcinoma.16 Electrotherapy induced complete remission in a few dogs with small nontonsillar oral squamous cell carcinoma tumors.17

 Cyclooxygenase-2 (COX-2), an enzyme involved in inflammation, has been found in elevated levels in squamous cell cancers, so COX-2 inhibitors might be part of a treatment plan.
 While we usually don’t think of drugs like piroxicam or meloxicam (among others) as chemotherapy agents, technically, any chemical used to treat an illness is called chemotherapy.18